 What are the different types of Life Insurance and which is best for you?

 The main policies that are offered are Whole Life, Term Life, Universal, Indexed Universal Life and Return of Premium.
-The type of policy that is best or you depends on your needs and budget, I will briefly go over some of the characteristics of each.
+The type of policy that is best for you depends on your needs and budget, I will briefly go over some of the characteristics of each.

 Whole Life: This is one of the first types of life insurance to be sold.
 It is a policy where you pay the insurance company a premium that will stay the same unless the face amount is changed.
-The insurance company will use a percentage of the premium to cover the liability of the policy, the rest they will place in guaranteed investments and a portion will be used for cash value that increases during the policy and is available for the policy holder for loans or a buyout of the policy.
+The insurance company will use a percentage of the premium to cover the liability of the policy, the rest they will place in guaranteed investments and a portion will be used for cash value that increases during the policy and is available for the policyholder for loans or a buyout of the policy.

 Universal or Indexed Universal Life: This is also a policy that will last all or most of the insureds life.
 It is similar to Whole Life, except that the policy payments are more flexible, meaning that the payments are added to the policy and can be used to make premium payments and they are usually added to the face amount of the policy in the event that the policy has to be paid.
 The Indexed Universal policy is attached to a policy or stock index, usually with a guaranteed minimum and maximum interest payment.